ThePhD/sol2/docs/source/index.rst

 "I need feature X, maybe you have it?"
 --------------------------------------
 Take a look at the :doc:`Features<features>` page: it links to much of the API.
 You can also just straight up browse the :doc:`api<api/api-top>` or ease in with the :doc:`tutorials<tutorial/tutorial-top>`.
+To know how function arguments are handled, see :ref:`this note<function-argument-handling>`.
 Don't see a feature you want?
 Send inquiries for support for a particular abstraction to the `issues`_ tracker.

 the basics: